heptarch/heptarch.github.io/drafts/demon.md

 how, ah, forgive me, how could you possibly get access to the necessary equipment?"

 She explains as if it was as commonplace as the teapot.
-"I am employed by the London Pneumatic Despatch Company to do this---much more besides---they have put considerable resources at my disposal.
+"I am employed by the London Pneumatic Despatch Company to do so---much more besides---they have put considerable resources at my disposal.
 But to the point: are you familiar with Maxwell's paper on the theory of governors, that is, the contrivances by which a uniform velocity of rotation is maintained in a machine?
 I have some notions